Call 855-750-SOLD

 How do BAH transitions work during a divorce home sale?

 BAH and dependent-status changes are processed through your finance office and DEERS, not through your home sale.
-Common situations: a separating spouse drops off DEERS, BAH-with-dependents drops to BAH-without, the active-duty spouse may transition to barracks or a new BAH location.
+Common situations: a separating spouse drops off DEERS, BAH-with-dependents drops to BAH-without, and the active-duty spouse may transition to barracks or a new BAH location.
 Timing the home sale around BAH transitions matters because temporary housing gaps can create real cash-flow stress.
 We coordinate sale dates around BAH transitions you have already worked out with finance; we are not authorized to advise on BAH eligibility itself.

 Will my command know about my divorce?